BlueStarrySky233/Downsicient-Web/SECURITY.md

 ## Reporting a Vulnerability

 For any security issue, you may submit on Github issues page.

 If you think it's an extreme issue which should not gain any public attention, please contact us at contact@tach.eu.org.
 Notice that you will receive reply from personal emails.

+You may also report from Github Security.